isomerpages/nparks-gardening/_digital-tools/Soil Calculator.md

 description: ""
 ---
 To calculate:
-- The amount of soil required for the planter
+- The amount of soil required for a rectangular planter
-- The cost of the required soil (for budgeting)
+- The estimated cost of the required soil (for budgeting)

+*Please note that the calculation of the soil volume and cost provided is an estimation based on the input provided by the user.
+The result provided should be taken as a reference only.
+It is recommended to consult with a professional for a more accurate assessment.*

 <img src="/images/Digital%20Tools/planter_diagram_lwd1.png">